dmatsanganis/Advanced_Techniques_for_Entity_Resolution_and_Duplicate_Detection/README.md

 3. **Discussions and Methodologies**: Various strategies and methods are explored in detail throughout the document, providing insights into the decision-making process and analytical reasoning behind each choice.

-## Deliverables
+## In this repository you can find

-- **Documentation Report**: This in-depth document elucidates the methodology, findings, and implications.
+- **Documentation Report**: An in-depth document elucidates the methodology, findings, and implications.
 It serves as a comprehensive guide for readers to grasp the importance of the entity resolution process.

 - **Analysis Jupyter Notebook**: A practical accompaniment to the documentation, this Jupyter Notebook contains the actual code implementation and analysis.
 Developed using Python 3.10, the notebook offers a hands-on view of the techniques described, allowing readers to dive into the coding and analytical practices employed.

-## Author
-- Dimitris Matsanganis (f2822212)

-## Supervisor
-- Mr. Giorgos Alexiou

-## Submitted On
-August 31st, 2023

-## Part of
-MSc in Business Analytics, Full-Time 2022-2023

-## Note
-For a profound understanding of the intricate subject matter, readers are encouraged to explore both the documentation and the Jupyter Notebook, as they offer complementary views on the entity resolution tasks.

 ## Notebook Overview
-The provided repository's jupyter notebook is structured to address the following tasks:
+The provided repository's Jupyter notebook is structured to address the following tasks:

 ### Task A: Token Blocking for Block Creation
 In this section, we delve into Token Blocking, a schema-agnostic approach that generates blocks using Key-Value (K-V) pairs.
 These pairs encapsulate distinct Blocking Keys (BKs), derived from entity attribute values.
 The id column is excluded from the process to ensure precision.
 Transforming attribute strings to lowercase during token creation minimizes mismatches.
 The outcome is an index of comprehensive BKs, elegantly presented using a function designed for clear Key-Value pair visualization.